 Bankruptcy begins with meeting with attorney David Enos at your free initial consultation.
 During that time, David will listen to you about your current situation - your income, expenses and other obstacles you face.
-Based on that David will explain the general concepts of bankruptcy and the specifics of how filing bankruptcy will effect your specific situation.
-This free consultation can be very critical because there may be some debts that you are advised to stop paying immediately in order to avoid wasting money on loan payments that will be discharged in your bankruptcy.
+Based on that, David will explain the general concepts of bankruptcy and the specifics of how filing bankruptcy will effect your specific situation.
+David will also discuss the benefits and negatives of bankruptcy.
+This free consultation can be very critical because there may be some debts that you are advised to stop paying immediately in order to avoid wasting money on loan payments that may be discharged in your bankruptcy.

 Once you hire our office we will have you complete worksheets that detail you assets, debts and transactions you may have been involved with over the last couple of years.
 You will also be asked to gather some required documents like recent tax returns, pay stubs, account statements and the like.